spinicist/QUIT/Docs/Relaxometry.rst

 Relaxometry
 ===========

 Relaxometry is the measurement of the longitudinal and transverse relaxation times T<sub>1</sub> and T<sub>2</sub>.
 There are a multitude of different techniques for measuring both.
-The main focus of QUIT has been on the Driven-Equilibrium Single-Pulse Observation of T<sub>1</sub> (DESPOT1) family of techniques, but the classic multi-echo T<sub>2</sub> method and the more recent MP2RAGE T<sub>1</sub> measurement method are also implemented, along with the AFI and DREAM B1 mapping methods.
+The main focus of QUIT has been on the Driven-Equilibrium Single-Pulse Observation of T<sub>1</sub> (DESPOT1) family of techniques, but the classic multi-echo T<sub>2</sub> method and the more recent MP2RAGE T<sub>1</sub> measurement method are also implemented.
+It is common for relaxometry methods to need a :doc:`Docs/B1` B1+ map.

 The following programs are available: